 Alabama State offers on-campus housing, but freshmen are not required to take advantage of it.
 In the end though, most do choose to live in the dorms.

 * Data compiled from students who received financial aid, including loans.

-Compared to other colleges and universities across the nation, Alabama State is less diverse than average in terms of overall diversity.
-We rank Alabama State #1547 out of 2,475.
+Compared to other colleges and universities across the nation, Alabama State is about average in terms of overall diversity.
+We rank Alabama State #2037 out of 3,451.